-You may think of driving under the influence of prescription drugs as a different issue from driving under the influence of alcohol, marijuana, or illegal drugs, but in fact, Colorado law lumps them all into the same category.
-Even the term ‘DUI-D’ instead of just ‘DUI’ is simply a way to distinguish between two ways of committing the same crime.
-State law defines DUI as “driving a motor vehicle or vehicle when a person has consumed alcohol or one or more drugs, or a combination of alcohol and one or more drugs, that affects the person to a degree that the person is substantially incapable, either mentally or physically, or both mentally and physically, of exercising clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.”
+Colorado statute § 42-4-1301 defines a DUI as “Driving a motor vehicle when a person is under the influence of alcohol or one or more drugs, or a combination of alcohol and one or more drugs, that affects the person to a degree that the person is substantially incapable, either mentally or physically, or both mentally and physically, of exercising clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.
+Driving under the influence is a misdemeanor, but it is a class 4 felony if the violation occurred after three or more prior convictions arising out of separate and distinct criminal episodes for DUI, DUI per se, or DWAI; vehicular homicide, vehicular assault, or any combination thereof.”

 - Hydrocodone